-Campbell Station was an O'Neill 1 type habitat which existed during the middle Interplanetary Era.
+Campbell Station was an O'Neill 1 type habitat which existed during the middle Solsys Era.
 It consisted of two counter rotating cylinders, measuring 5000 meters across by 3300 meters long, joined at the ends for a total length of 6600 meters.
 These two cylinders shared an internal air volume and were separated by a 50 meter high glass wall which served to prevent individuals and livestock from wondering across the 313 meter per second ground speed differential between the two halves.

-Interplanetary Era space habitat
+Solsys Era space habitat